-The entire series is a mixture of cultures including but not limited to, Chinese, Japanese, Tibetan, and Inuit culture.
+The entire series is a mixture of cultures, including but not limited to Chinese, Japanese, Tibetan, and Inuit culture.
 The notion of the Avatar comes from India and the Hindu religion.
-There is also quite a bit of American Influence, as the show, following the style of Japanese Anime, is an American Cartoon.
+There is also quite a bit of American influence, as the show, following the style of Japanese anime, is an American animated series.

 Culture Clash: Zuko's sensibilities don't entirely align with Aang's even after he joins Team Avatar.
 For instance, in order to make up for having wronged Katara in the past, Zuko offers to help her murder an old man (who killed her mother, but still).
 Aang himself is subject to this as his upbringing taught him that killing was absolutely taboo, meanwhile his friends, who've all grown up in a world that's only known a century of war, have no problem with killing in battle.
 Even before that in "Bato of the Water Tribe" Aang is discomforted by the Water Tribe's culture of using fur for decoration and warmth among other things that are different to him.